AxsKramer/newsletter-signup/README.md

-# newsletter-signup
+# Newsletter Signup
-Use mailchimp api
+Users can subscribe to newsletter using mailchimp api.